crowdsecurity/crowdsec-docs/crowdsec-docs/docs/troubleshooting.md

     - "172.16.0.0/12"
 ```

-## Where is the configuration related to the CrowdSec local API?
+## Where is the configuration related to the Security Engine local API?
-> While you don't need to modify these file with a simple installation, you need to edit them when you want to use CrowdSec in a multi machine setup.
+> While you don't need to modify these file with a simple installation, you need to edit them when you want to use Security Engine in a multi machine setup.

-- For the CrowdSec Local API Server listen URL:
+- For the Security Engine Local API Server listen URL:

 This information is stored in `/etc/crowdsec/config.yaml` in the `api.server.listen_uri` option.

 More information [here](/docs/configuration/crowdsec_configuration#listen_uri).

-- For the CrowdSec Agent client API:
+- For the CrowdSec Security Engine client API:

-The URL of the local API that the CrowdSec agent should communicate with is stored in `/etc/crowdsec/local_api_credentials.yaml`.
+The URL of the local API that the engine should communicate with is stored in `/etc/crowdsec/local_api_credentials.yaml`.

 You can edit the `url` option according to your local API URL.

-- For the bouncers:
+- For Remediation Components:

-Each bouncer has its own configuration file, which is located in the `/etc/crowdsec/bouncers/` folder.
+Each Remediation Component has its own configuration file, which is located in the `/etc/crowdsec/bouncers/` folder.

 They all have an `api_url` option to set the local API URL.